American Cicero

 A Show Of Don’ts

 This week I decided to do some housekeeping.
 I started looking at the lists I keep for posting and podcasting with an eye on doing some year-end cleanup.
-This time of year I like to take some time to reorganize and reset.
+This time of year, I like to take some time to reorganize and reset.
 I noticed on my podcast list that I had some stray items and leftovers that I was probably never going to use, so some housekeeping was in order.
-That’s when it occurred to me that maybe I could bundle all of them into a single show.
+That is when it occurred to me that maybe I could bundle all of them into a single show.
 That way I would not discard them entirely.

 The result this week is a show about things you should avoid doing.
 These are all ideas I thought about using for different topics, but they never quite fit.
 The first segment, for example, was something I thought about in the show on fascism, but it was left on the cutting room floor, as the professionals say.
 The last segment is something I thought of using in a show about popular culture, but I decided I did not care enough about popular culture to do a whole podcast on it.
 This show is a hunter’s stew, of sorts.